House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Much Does Engine Replacement Cost?

 The range of prices for replacing a car engine isn’t expansive.
-However, there is some difference between the costs of replacing different types of car engines, including gasoline, hybrid and electric.
+However, there is some difference between the costs of replacing different types of car engines, including gasoline, hybrid, and electric.
 Let’s take a look at all three so that you can compare:

 Traditional Gasoline Engine

-A traditional gasoline engine will cost between $4,000 and $6,000 on average to replace with a new engine.
-If you choose to replace it with a used engine, your costs drop to $3,000 to $4,000.
-A new V8 engine will set you back about $7000.
+On average, a traditional gasoline engine will cost between $4,000 and $6,000 to replace.
+If you replace it with a used engine, your costs drop from $3,000 to $4,000.
+A new V8 engine will set you back about $7,000.

 Hybrid Car Engine